rtlabs-com/p-net/doc/getting_started_rtkernel.rst

 However note that printing out log strings is slow, so you probably need to decrease the cyclic data frequency (see PLC timing settings below).
+It is recommended to use log level ERROR when running with short cycle times on a microcontroller, in order not to interfere with the real-time requirements of the Profinet communication.

 Standalone rt-kernel project